GENERAL AND SPECIFIC TERMS AND CONDITIONS

 17. Lien: in accordance with art.
 23 of the Confetra General Terms and Conditions, a lien shall apply to any goods or cash on delivery that is held by the carrier to cover all claims in any way stemming from tasks assigned, even if already completed, and concerning regular or continuous services provided.

-18. Archive searches and documentation: a charge will be made for viewing/sending copies of documents which is not statute barred.
-Once a year has elapsed from the assignment of the shipment, BRT may destroy the evidence of consignment of the delivery in question.
+18. Archive searches and documentation: a charge will be made for viewing/sending copies of documents which are not statute barred.
+Once a year has elapsed from assignment of the shipment, BRT may destroy the evidence of consignment of the delivery in question.

 19. Competent courts: the only competent courts in the event of a dispute (related to transport matters intervening between the parties) are the Courts of Bologna, Milan and Modena, as alternatives for each other, with the express exclusion of those established as an alternative by law.